Filing an International Application

 This « international » patent application may be filed in any Contracting State (A3.1 PCT).

-A PCT application must seek protection for an invention with a view to obtaining (A2.i PCT and A2.ii PCT):
+A PCT application must be an application for the protection of an invention with a view to obtaining (A2.i PCT and A2.ii PCT):

-Protection for another form of industrial property right is therefore not possible (e.g., designs).
+An application for protection of another form of industrial property right is therefore not possible (e.g., designs).

 Effects of an International Application